Palwisha-18/takehome-be/README.md

 ## Next Steps

 ### Features
-* Setting authentication and authorization process to allow users to perform complete CRUD operations on home.
+* Setting authentication and authorization process to allow users to perform complete CRUD operations on home instances.
 * Update model to include validations on some fields like year_built, tax_year, num_bathrooms and num_bedrooms.
 * Update List API to enhance filtering options.
 For instance, users should be able to search according to range of prices, year_built as well by address.
 * Autocomplete address feature can be added for searching by address
 * Add pagination to List API endpoint to limit the number of results per page

 ### Testing
-* Add tests for all crud operations and cover more scenarios
+* Add tests for all crud operations and cover more scenarios for each endpoint
 * Integrate CircleCI for running tests

 ## How to Use